 4. Make some cash

 Going through all of your belongings can bring some cash to the table.
-Once you are ruthless and determine what you truly no longer need to hold on to, you can figure out what to sell, donate, or trash.
+Once you are ruthless and determine what you truly no longer need to hold on to, you can figure out what to sell, donate, or trash (link no longer available).

 If an item is in working order, and is something I feel could be sold (no stains, broken or missing parts, etc.) then I take it to my favorite local thrift store that supports a women’s shelter.
 There are also the major charities that have stores (Goodwill, Salvation Army, St. Vincent DePaul) with drop off centers or even those that come pickup at your house (Easter Seals, Purple Heart Veterans).